-Beau Bledsoe’s performances have been described as “pointedly musical” by Paul Horsley of The Kansas City Star.
-This stylistically eclectic musician performs and records classical music, jazz and folkloric music from around the world as he seeks to integrate different musical cultures with diverse audiences.
-With his many varied projects and ensembles, Beau has performed extensively throughout Europe, Russia, Asia, South America and North America.
-In addition, he has produced fifteen recordings under his recording label Tzigane.
-Beau is currently a member of classical chamber music group, the Bach Aria Soloists and is artistic director and founder of Ensemble Ibérica which explores the music of Spain, Portugal, and the colonial Americas while educating the public about Iberian cultural influence.
+Beau Bledsoe performs and records classical music, jazz and folkloric music from around the world as he seeks to integrate different musical cultures with diverse audiences.
+Through his many varied projects and ensembles, Beau has toured extensively throughout Europe, Russia, South America and North America in addition to producing fifteen recordings under his recording label Tzigane.
+Beau is currently artistic director and founder of Ensemble Iberica which explores the music of Spain, Portugal and other areas of the world connected to the Iberian diaspora

 Amado Espinoza – charango, flutes, percussion